Jennifer Wilber is a teacher and writer. She holds a B.A. in English and an Associate's in Computer Game Design. She is a life-long gamer.

 Some adult Pokémon fans never left the series and continued to pick up the latest iteration of the games each time a new one was released.
 Others might have attempted to put aside childish things at some point in their adolescence, only to be inexplicably pulled back into by the series’ after years away.
 There are even some newer adult Pokémon fans who first started playing as adults.

-The main thing that draws adults back into the world of Pokémon is the nostalgia.
+The main thing that draws adults back into the world of Pokémon is nostalgia.
 As the generation who played the original Pokémon Red, Blue, and Yellow games get older and remember the good old days as a Pokémon trainer, they may be tempted to pick up one of the newer incarnations of the series for the sake of nostalgia.
-This is why the recent Pokémon spin-off games focusing on first gen Pokémon (the mobile game Pokemon Go, and Gen 1 remakes for Nintendo Switch, Pokemon Let’s Go Eevee and Let’s Go Pikachu) are so popular right now.
+This is why the recent Pokémon spin-off games focusing on first-gen Pokémon (the mobile game Pokemon Go, and first-generation remakes for the Nintendo Switch, Pokemon Let’s Go Eevee and Let’s Go Pikachu) are so popular right now.

 The original generation who grew up with Pokémon is now in their late twenties and early thirties.
 This generation now has more disposable income that they can use on hobbies.
 It makes sense that the things that were popular when they were children would experience a popularity surge.
 This group looks back fondly on their childhood interests.
 Playing Pokémon, either the original versions that they grew up with or trying the newer, updated iterations of the games, can bring back that childlike sense of wonder.